sinai-dev/UnityExplorer/README.md

 * You can execute a script automatically on startup by naming it `startup.cs` and placing it in the `UnityExplorer\Scripts\` folder (this folder will be created where you placed the DLL file).
 * See the "Help" dropdown in the C# console menu for more detailed information.

+### Hook Manager

+* The Hooks panel allows you to hook methods at the click of a button for debugging purposes.
+  * Simply enter any class (generic types not yet supported) and hook the methods you want from the menu.
+  * To quickly copy the hook into your own project for further development, use the "Log Hook Source" button.

 ### Mouse-Inspect

 * The "Mouse Inspect" dropdown on the main UnityExplorer navbar allows you to inspect objects under the mouse.